evanquirk/Obsidian-Habits/README.md

 ## Usage

 1. Configure the application by editing the configuration files in the `config` directory to match your own desired tracking metrics.
-2. Update `.env` file with your own API Key, Lattitude/Longitude, and file paths.
+2. Update `.env` file with your own API Key, Lattitude/Longitude, and directory paths within Obsidian.
 2. Run the application using the command `node index.js <task> <date>`, where:
    - `<task>` is the task you want to perform (e.g., vitamins, food, mood).
    - `<date>` is the date for which the data is being updated (e.g., today, yesterday, or a specific date in the format YYYY-MM-DD).
 Left empty will return for today.